psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

 Transferring Data On and Off Medusa
 ===================================
-There are three common tools used to move data on and off of Medusa.
+There are a few common tools used to move data on and off of Medusa.

 Copying via ``scp``
 -------------------